There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - All Yellowstone roads (if you plan on going up that far)

-But like I said, these all have sections of the road that are still open.
-You just can’t go all the way on them hence a lot of backtracking.
-You can take a drive through the National Elk Refuge though!
+But like I said, these all have sections of the road that are still open in the winter.
+You just can’t go all the way on them hence a lot of backtracking, but it’s totally worth it.

 But there is some of the best skiing in the US